OutSystems/cloud-connector/README.md

       https://acme.outsystems.app/sg_6c23a5b4-b718-4634-a503-f22aed17d4e7 \
       R:8081:192.168.0.3:8393

 In this example, you create a tunnel to the endpoint `192.168.0.3:8393`, a REST API service (HTTP/TCP) running on IP address `192.168.0.3`.
-The endpoint is available to consume by applications running in the connected stage at `secure-gateway:8081`.
+The endpoint is available to consume by apps running in the connected stage at `secure-gateway:8081`.

 You can create a tunnel to connect multiple endpoints to the same Secure Gateway.
 To do this, you can run multiple instances of `outsystemscc` or pass in multiple remotes (`R:<local-port>:<remote-host>:<remote-port>`) to the same instance.
 In the latter case, for example: